86 separate references and commentary follow this brief discussion.

 This study surveyed doctors involved in primary care of low back pain in Australia.

-This study re-affirms the well-accepted fact that most people with low back pain experience spontaneous resolution of their pain within 1 or 2 weeks, provided they remain active and use appropriate doses of simple analgesics, and that physical therapy is not generally of benefit.
+This study re-affirms the well-accepted fact that most people with low back pain experience spontaneous resolution of their pain within 1 or 2 weeks, provided they remain active and use appropriate doses of simple analgesics, and that physical therapy (physiotherapeutic intervention) is not generally of benefit.
 It also repeats the well-accepted fact that some 20% of people will not respond to any treatment and their pain becomes chronic in nature.
-These are the people who can benefit, usually quite rapidly, from MDR.
+These are the people who can benefit, usually quite rapidly, from SDR Therapy.

 33– I have made the statement that most pain clinics do not purport to reduce pain levels, and instead say that their focus is on helping clients to manage their pain, so that they optimise their quality of life despite the pain.
 Here are some actual quotes from clinic web sites which demonstrate this rather awful state of affairs.